scastillo/not-youtube-dl/README.md

                                      an empty string (--proxy "") for direct connection
     --no-check-certificate           Suppress HTTPS certificate validation.
+    --prefer-insecure                Use an unencrypted connection to retrieve information about the video.
+(Currently
+                                     supported only for YouTube)
     --cache-dir DIR                  Location in the filesystem where youtube-dl can store some downloaded information
                                      permanently.
 By default $XDG_CACHE_HOME